Virus keeps spreading as schools begin to open, frightening parents and alarming public health officials

 “Our strategy shelters those at highest risks while allowing those at lower risk to get safely back to work and school,” Trump said.
 “Instead of a never-ending blanket lockdown, causing severe, long-term public health consequences, we’ve targeted and looked at data-driven approaches.”

 Birx on Sunday urged Americans to take extreme health precautions as infections and deaths rise sharply nationwide, telling CNN, “I want to be very clear: What we’re seeing today is different from March and April,” while noting that cases are increasing in rural and urban areas.
 “It is extraordinarily widespread.”

 Anthony S. Fauci, the nation’s top infectious-disease expert, backed her up on Monday, as Trump tweeted his disdain.

-In the early stages of the U.S. coronavirus outbreak, DeWine, who leads the nation’s seventh-most-populous state, stood out among governors for his aggressive response, canceling a sports festival, and closing schools and bars before the virus had spread much.
+In the early stages of the U.S. coronavirus outbreak, DeWine, who leads the nation’s seventh-most-populous state, stood out among governors for his aggressive response in canceling a sports festival and closing schools and bars before the virus had spread so much.

-By contrast, Mississippi Gov. Tate Reeves, a Republican who won office last year with support from Trump, has been slow and inconsistent in his approach to the coronavirus, vacillating on what businesses can open, and whether local governments can impose stricter rules than the state has been willing to do.
+By contrast, Mississippi Gov. Tate Reeves, a Republican who won office last year with support from Trump, has been slow and inconsistent in his approach to the coronavirus, vacillating on what businesses can open and whether local governments can impose stricter rules than the state has been willing to do.

 His “healthy at home” order lasted only a few weeks, and after weeks of arguing that a statewide mask mandate would be ineffective, he imposed one this week and reversed course to delay in-person school for a portion of students.